DevExpress/devextreme-documentation/concepts/Common/Security Considerations/30 Export Vulnerabilities/05 CSV Injection.md

-If you use DataGrid or PivotGrid Export functionality, you should consider a threat of a CSV Injection Attack (also called formula injection attack).
-It involves the injection of harmful characters that act as a formula and are executed within a computer network.
-Cell values that begin with the **=, +, -** and **@** characters can initiate an injection attack.
+If you export data from DataGrid or PivotGrid in CSV format, you should take a thread of a CSV Injection Attack (also known as a formula injection attack).
+Such attacks involve an injection of a malicious character sequence that is interpreted as a formula and executed within a computer network.
+Cell values that start with the **=**, **+**, **-**, and **@** characters can initiate an injection attack.

-When you enter the malicious code into CSV files (in the form of a formula), the formula can be executed.
-Once executed, the malicious formula can manipulate/delete user data or provide unauthorized access to data/internal resources.
+When executed, malicious code in a formula can tamper with user data or provide unauthorized access to data and internal resources.

-You can encode the CSV files to prevent execution of harmful code in the exported files.
+You can encode CSV files to prevent execution of potentially harmful code in them.
 Pass the [encodeExecutableContent](/Documentation/ApiReference/Common/Object_Structures/ExcelExportDataGridProps/#encodeExecutableContent) option as an argument of the configuration object of the [exportDataGrid](/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions) or [exportPivotGrid](/Documentation/ApiReference/Common/Utils/excelExporter/#exportPivotGridoptions) function.

 ---
 ##### jQuery